enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ploys/wristpocket.md

 ---

-empties the wristpocket into the inventory, if possible.
+Empties the contents of the wristpocket into the caster's inventory if possible.

 ;;;;;

 <|glyph@trickster:templates|trick-id=trickster:mage_hand,title=Mage Hand Ploy|>

-vector|entity [bool] -> vector|entity
+vector | entity, [bool] -> vector | entity

 ---

-simulates the use of the item stowed in the wristpocket on the given block or entity. optionally, while crouching.
+Simulates the use of the item held in the wristpocket on the given target.
+Crouching may be optionally specified.

 ;;;;;

 <|glyph@trickster:templates|trick-id=trickster:attack,title=Barbarian's Ploy|>

-entity [bool] -> entity
+entity, [bool] -> entity

 ---

-simulates the *violent* use of the item stowed in the wristpocket on the given block or entity. optionally, while crouching.
+Simulates the *violent* use of the item held in the wristpocket on the given target.
+Crouching may be optionally specified.